 In his 2015 autobiography, Gerrard has stated that the four best players to have played alongside him are former Liverpool teammates Xabi Alonso, Fernando Torres and Luis Suárez and England teammate Wayne Rooney.

-Steven Gerrard Childhood Story Plus Untold Biography Facts – He knocked down a 10 year old with his Bentley in 2007
+Steven Gerrard Untold Bio – He knocked down a 10-year-old with his Bentley in 2007:

 On 1 October 2007, Gerrard was involved in a low-speed collision in Southport when the car he was driving hit a ten-year-old cyclist, who had shot into the street and inadvertently crossed Gerrard’s path.